BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ##### 3.3.1\.
 Arrays

-The tables in the example above can fir the description of an "array".
+The tables in the example above can fit the description of an "array".
 They consist of an index and an entry

 ```lua